 Focus on what you can change, forget the rest.

-It was the end of November, many years ago.
-I had been building and negotiating a huge software deal with one of my clients for the past 9 months.
-I hadn’t heard from any of my contacts at the organization since well before Thanksgiving and was getting a bit nervous to say the least.
-This deal would be the difference in me having a mediocre year versus a phenomenal year in my sales role.
-It wasn’t just important to me, it was important to our region and our company as a whole.
-We had worked through all the test phases of the software drug the pilot project, we had involved their leadership, IT, and end user groups.
+Many years ago I had a realization while in a frenzy of worry.
+It was the end of November and the end of the year was looming over me.
+I had been building and negotiating a huge software deal with one of my clients for the previous 9 months.
+I hadn’t heard from any of my contacts at the organization since well before Thanksgiving and was getting a bit nervous, to say the least.
+This deal would mean the difference between me having a mediocre year versus a phenomenal year in my sales role.
+It would mean tens of thousands of dollars in my pocket, but it wasn’t just important to me.
+This huge deal was critically important to our region and our company as a whole.
+We had worked through all the test phases of the software during the pilot project, we had involved our client’s leadership, IT, and end user groups.
 We had poured over options for how we would structure the payment and the rollout.
+We submitted everything for approval.
 Now all I could do was wait…

 So I waited and I worried.
-I need this to close before the end of the year and realistically I only had 10 or so working says left before everyone would take off for the holidays.
-I wold be in my office pacing and thinking about what I could have done differently.
-I relived the conversations to make sure I had not been ambiguous with my expectations or requests.
-It was causing debilitating anxiety and it was occupying my entire mind.
+I need this to close before the end of the year and realistically I only had 10 or so working says left before everyone would be on vacation for the holidays.
+I would be in my office pacing and thinking about what I could have done differently.
+I relived all my conversations to make sure I had not been ambiguous with my expectations or requests.
+I poured over my meeting notes and emails in an effort to gain some clarity of the situation.
+This waiting was causing debilitating anxiety and it was occupying my entire mind.

 There was nothing left I could do.
 Worrying or pacing wasn’t going to change the anything.

 December began and my anxiety was kicked up a notch.
 It didn’t help that my manger, a regional director, and our CEO felt the need to drop by my desk every other day for an update.
 The problem was, there was no update!
 I hadn’t heard from my client in 3 weeks (at least).
-I had sent the strategic “following up, and additional questions” email to elicit a response with no success.
+I had sent the strategic “following up” and “additional questions” emails to elicit a response with no success.
 So I waited, I worried, and I sat in my office frustrated.

 I should have been focusing on the things I could change and forgetting about the things I couldn’t.
-While it is easy to say that, it hard to put it into practice.
-Lets step back for a moment and explore how you could handle a situation like this and not let is run rampant in your imagination.
+While it is easy to say that, it’s very difficult to put it into practice.
+Lets step back for a moment and explore how you could handle a situation like this and not let it run rampant in your imagination.

-First, ask yourself, did you do everything within your power to for this situation?
+First, ask yourself, did you do everything within your power to fix this situation?

 Second, be patient.
 Things take time.
 Especially things of magnitude.

 Third, do NOT worry.
+Worry is a wasted emotion.
 You’ve already done everything in your power.
-If you begin worrying, find a distraction for yourself.
-Get you mind off the situation you no longer control.
+If you do begin worrying, find a distraction for yourself.
+Get your mind off any situation you no longer control.